fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 The `query` YAML file controls queries in Fleet.

-You can define one or more queries in the same file with with `---`.
+You can define one or more queries in the same file with `---`.

 The following example file includes several queries: